BreakerOfStems/DebianLiveBuilder/README.md

 bash dlbuilder.sh

 NOTE: If a bash script of desired commands at $HOME/DebianLiveBuild/[project name]/[project name].setup is present, it will be copied into $HOME/DebianCustomISO/[project name]/chroot.
-From here you can run bash [project name].sh, this can be handy for instances where you need to create your desired build from scratch or share the build process with others.
+From here you can run bash [project name].sh to run all the commands you desire.
+This can be handy for instances where you need to create your desired build from scratch.